TorbFoundry/torb/README.md

 Deploys respect the dependency ordering set in the `stack.yaml` we use the same method for detecing implicit and explicit depencies in Torb.

 There are some tricky aspects of the deploy, we rely on the `helm provider` in Terraform and Helm in general to deploy to Kube.
 Helm itself is a good tool and handles a lot of complexities of putting together a set of artifacts in a convenient bundle, but is fairly limited and opaque when it comes to handling errors, timeouts, dealing with data persistance etc during a deploy.
 In that case it really is only a vehicle for applying a chart.
-This means we are limited by Helm AND by the respective chart maintainers in our artifacts.
+This means we are limited by Helm AND by the respective chart maintainers for our artifacts.

 As an example, if the chart being applied isn't useing StatefulSets and includes PersistentVolumeClaims your PVC will be deleted when the chart is cleaned up.
 In a lot of ways it may be better to create a separate PVC under a StatefulSet in addition to the existing Deployment based chart and see if the chart supports passing a reference to that claim, versus relying on them to do the correct thing for your usecase.